Skip to content

 And there are a ton of genuinely easy and effective ways to engage and re-engage.

-Here are a few of my top engagement strategies for contractors:
+Here are a few of my top engagement strategies for contractor marketing:

 • Send a personalized video to past clients